eliangidoni/minesweeperf/README.md

 # minesweeper

 Minesweeper game implementation as a JSON REST service.
-Implemented with Django REST framework and PostgreSQL.
+Implemented with Flask micro framework and PostgreSQL.

 There is a Go client library in https://github.com/eliangidoni/minesweepergo
 ##Missing features##